DefinitelyMaybe/TheMatrix/README.md

 # Welcome
-This project is about doing maths in the browser.
+This project is about ... doing maths (and other bits&pieces) in the browser.
 Progress is slow but lets keep going.

 ### Whats happening atm?
 Well, theres just me working on different bits and pieces that I think are the appropriate next steps.